Wolves (Kanye West song): Composition

 "Wolves" was produced by West, Cashmere Cat and Sinjin Hawke, and originally featured vocals by Australian singer and songwriter Sia and Chicago rapper Vic Mensa.
 The song has been described as "melancholic" and "somber" with a slower beat, a minimal arrangement, and a heavily Auto-Tuned bridge.
 The "lurching" chorus is performed by Vic Mensa and includes the lyrics, "I'm just bad.
 Bad for you."
 Sia performs a "bluesy" rendition of West's words approximately two minutes and three seconds into the song.

 The original album version featured a rap from West and a moody outro from Frank Ocean, which replaced Vic Mensa and Sia's verses.
 An alternate version, however, was leaked online including Frank Ocean, Vic Mensa, and Sia.
 Unlike the album version, Frank Ocean's outro is featured at the start of the song, and West's rap is omitted.

 In March 2016, over a month after the album's release, West updated the album's Tidal track list with a reworked version of "Wolves", which includes the previously removed vocals from Vic Mensa and Sia.
 The outro sung by Frank Ocean was split into a separate track called "Frank's Track".

 Music video

 The music video for the song, directed by Steven Klein, was released on July 29, 2016 as part of a Balmain advert campaign.
 It resonates with the emotional feel of the song as it features West and his wife Kim Kardashian in tears.
-The video also features Alessandra Ambrosio, Francisco Lachowski, Joan Smalls, Jourdan Dunn, Josephine Skriver, Kylie Jenner, Sia, Jordan Barrett and Vic Mensa.
+The video also features Alessandra Ambrosio, Joan Smalls, Jourdan Dunn, Josephine Skriver, Kylie Jenner, Sia, and Vic Mensa.
 The video is black-and-white and sees West and his wife wearing the same outfits designed for their appearance at 2016's Met Gala.